 “Website security is one of the most concerned topics for a web developer especially agencies like TechAbout.
 For WordPress users, it must be very serious.
 There are thousands of plugins and themes available in the market and any of these can be vulnerable to your site.
 So, to protect the WordPress sites, we should follow the best practices and take strict measures to make your sites unhackable.
 I see more secure WordPress sites in the future.”

 Website security today is of paramount concern.
 The experts think the future is bright, that no matter how hackers evolve, the community is committed to keeping the platform secure.
 Website owners have a role to play in using the best security practices or using pre-configured WordPress security solutions.

 Thank You Experts

-We’d like to thank all WordPress experts who took time to contribute to this roundup.
+We’d like to thank all WordPress influencers who took time to contribute to this roundup.
 Now it’s your turn.
 Share this roundup with your friends who are concerned about the future of WordPress security.